Developing-Apologist/shared-layouts/README.md

 - ✅ Consistent styling with navbar

 ### Base Layout (`base.njk`)
+- ✅ Unified data-driven configuration
 - ✅ Includes both navbar and footer components
 - ✅ Tailwind CSS integration
 - ✅ SEO meta tags support
 - ✅ Open Graph tags
 - ✅ Content block for page-specific content
 - ✅ Additional head and scripts blocks

+## Migration Guide

+### From Website Layout
+1. Replace the hardcoded `site_data` object with your configuration
+2. Update the layout path to use the shared layout
+3. Remove any duplicate navbar/footer includes

+### From Blog/Talks Layout
+1. Create a `site_data` object with your site configuration
+2. Update the layout path to use the shared layout
+3. Move hardcoded navigation to the `nav_links` array

 ## Customization